 Both homeowners and businesses have good reason to be concerned about cockroaches.
-When people see a cockroach scuttling across your floor, they’ll think that your premises are dirty, unhygienic and even unhealthy.
+How to get rid of cockroaches is the first thing that comes to mind when people see a cockroach scuttling across your floor, they’ll think that your premises are dirty, unhygienic and even unhealthy.
 Remember that cockroaches can spread a range of diseases, as well as trigger asthma and other allergies!

 However, when people discover cockroaches in their premises, their first reaction is often to try and deal with the problem themselves.
 Indeed, some of these do-it-yourself (DIY) solutions can initially appear to be successful.
 However, they rarely solve the problem in the long term, with the result that infestations may recur.